Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You begin to exude a pungent musk that drives creatures around you into a frenzy.
 Each creature in the area subtracts 1d4 from Saves they make against being [Frightened](conditions.md#frightened).
-This spell’s duration increases when you reach 5th level (10 minutes), 11th level (1 hour), and 17th level (8 hours).
+This spell's duration increases when you reach 5th level (10 minutes), 11th level (1 hour), and 17th level (8 hours).
 - **Classes**: Druid, Sorcerer, Warlock, Wizard *(Source: CS)*